 When you hang out on the internet you find stuff, and a recent trawl to see if I had made available anywhere online one of my 2000 Notes and Queries articles on Shakespeare and the Bible, I found that Gabriel Egan, writing for the Year’s Work in English Studies 2000, had this to say about that my rather abbreviated article:

 Now, in offering a response to this I should first of all like to thank Professor Egan for the attention he devoted to the argument made in the note.
-All too often these days what one gets on Shakespearean topics is the sort of unilateral brushoff that tells you that you must be on the right track — that, four hundred years go, you would probably be dead already, but at this point your cheifest risk is being called the “Don” of a minor African American University that has a very proud heritage of giving the descendants of the slaves whose labor enabled the industrial revolution the chance for an education.
+All too often these days what one gets on Shakespearean topics is the sort of unilateral brushoff that tells you that you must be on the right track — that, four hundred years ago, you would be standing before the inquisition, but at this point your chiefest risk is being called the “Don” of a “minor” African American University that has a very proud heritage of giving the descendants of the slaves whose labor enabled the industrial revolution the chance for an education.
 I mean, really, people.

 Given these sorts of circumstances it is always gratifying to see that someone of influence is at least trying to understand what you are saying in even one of your many publications.
 And, so far as the review goes it does accurately summarize some of the primary threads of its argument, albeit interleavened by the reviewer’s own opinions on topics such as “being familiar with Ecclesiastes,” a book of the Bible that the article does not discuss.